-Rituximab (Rituxan, MabThera) is the most commonly used preparation in this category.
-It is a monoclonal antibody approved by the FDA in November 1997 for use in the treatment of mild cases of B-cell non-Hodgkin Lymphoma (NHL), a type of cancer, and in 2006 for rheumatoid arthritis.1 Other anti-CD20 treatments, including Veltuzumab, a pill version, are in clinical trials.9
+The most common B-Cell Lymphocyte Depletion Therapy used to treat ITP is the intravenous infusion drug rituximab (Rituxan® and MabThera®).
+Known as a monoclonal antibody, rituximab was approved by the Food and Drug Administration (FDA) in 1997 for use in the treatment of mild cases of B-cell non-Hodgkin Lymphoma (NHL), a type of cancer, and in 2006 for rheumatoid arthritis.1 Other anti-CD20 treatments, including veltuzumab, an oral pill version, are in clinical trials.9

-Rituximab reduces the number of B cells in your body.
-B cells are a type of white blood cell that, when activated, multiply and produce antibodies.
-Antibody production is triggered by antigens.
+Rituximab has been shown to reduce the number of B cells in your body—type of white blood cell that, when activated, multiply and produce antibodies.
+Antigens trigger antibody production.
 An antigen and antibody fit together like a key in a lock.
-When an antigen lock (in this case CD20) and antibody key (anti-CD20 in rituximab) are joined in a B cell, the body eliminates the complex since the B cell's work is assumed to be done.
+When an antigen lock (in this case CD20) and antibody key (anti-CD20 in rituximab) join in a B cell, the body eliminates the complex since the B cell's work is assumed to be done.

 Since rituximab reduces the number of B cells that contain CD20, it reduces the total number of cells that produce antibodies.
 This may include the antibodies that attach to platelets.
 There is also evidence that rituximab alters T cells, another type of white blood cell, and that this may be the reason rituximab raises the platelet count of some patients with ITP.5

 The short-term response rate for rituximab is about 60 percent.
 Approximately 25 percent of patients achieve a longer-term (five year) rise in platelet count.6,10 To enhance the response, rituximab is sometimes used in combination with dexamethasone (a corticosteroid similar to prednisone) in newly diagnosed patients.11 It can also be repeated with some success in those people who initially responded.12